Do I need a referral from my GP?

 Do you undertake biopsies at the same time if needed?

-This is often up to your doctor and the extent of the lesion, however, we do have the facilities to do the biopsy on-site.
+This is often up to your doctor and the extent of the lesion, however, if time permits, we do have the facilities to do the biopsy on-site.
+Alternatively, another appointment might be made for the biopsy procedure.

 What happens if a skin cancer is found?